Skip Navigation

 Protect Special Places, Forever

-We are a Wisconsin nonprofit and community-based organization.
+Groundswell Conservancy is a Wisconsin nonprofit and community-based organization.
 We believe everyone should live in a world filled with green places where communities thrive.
 Land is essential for people’s physical, emotional, and spiritual wellness.
 All should enjoy equitable access to the benefits of land and nature.
 If we don’t protect undeveloped land now, it may be lost forever.

 Donate Learn More About Us